The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Introduction

 In this paper we capitalise on these previous efforts, particularly 6dFGSv and its predecessors EFAR \citep{Wegner1996}, SMAC \citep{Hudson1999} and ENEAR \citep{DaCosta2000}, to provide distances and peculiar velocities for more than 30,000 early-type galaxies using the FP relation and data from SDSS.
 This catalogue is $\sim$3$\times$ larger than either the 6dFGSv or the CF4-TF catalogue, and also larger than the full ensemble of distances in Cosmicflows-III.
 The size of this catalogue is in large part due to our inclusion of galaxies up to $z=0.1$, which extends the reach of our new measurements beyond those typically produced with the FP or TF relationships and into a region of the Universe that will likely be of increasing interest over the coming years.
 Compared to previous measurements, our new catalogue is limited to a relatively small sky area ($\sim$7,000\,deg$^2$), but has substantially higher number density than other catalogues in the same redshift regime.

 As a by-product of this work (specifically, of testing our pipeline for converting the SDSS measurements to peculiar velocities), we also provide a suite of 2,048 highly realistic and well-calibrated simulations of the SDSS peculiar velocity catalogue.
 In combination with the data, these add significant value for future uses of this work, including for cosmological measurements, characterising the local velocity field, and in understanding potential sources of statistical and systematic errors.
-The PV catalogue, input data, simulations, and associated data products will all be made publicly available after peer-review (see Data Availability).
+The PV catalogue, input data, simulations, and associated data products are all publicly available (see Data Availability).

 This paper is organised as follows.
 We describe the data in Section~2.
 In Section~3 we present the mock catalogues.
 Fitting the FP parameters is presented in Section~4, while fitting the distances is presented in Section~5.
 In Section~6 we provide an example use of the data and simulations by measuring the bulk flow of the catalogue.
 We conclude in Section~7.
 Finally, the Appendices provide information on a useful straight-line fitting package we have created for data with errors on $x$ and $y$, followed by some mathematical results simplifying the application of a 3D Gaussian model for the FP.
 Unless otherwise stated, in this paper we assume a flat $\Lambda$CDM cosmological model with $\Omega_{m}=0.31$ and $H_0=100h$\,km\,s$^{-1}$\,Mpc$^{-1}$.
 All uses of `$\log$' and should be taken to mean logarithms taken to the base 10.